 Neoliberalism and Water tells us the story of the reforms in the water sector in Maharashtra in the first decade of the twenty-first century.
-This story is complicated by neoliberalism, which works in conjuction with other processes, and by the specific nature of water as a resource.
-This book would be useful for students and scholars of development and environment studies, sociology, anthropology, and geography.
+This story is complicated by neoliberalism, which works in conjuction with other processes and by the specific nature of water as a resource.
+This book will be useful for students and scholars of development and environment studies, sociology, anthropology and geography.
 It would also be of interest to policymakers, think-tanks and NGOs working on issues of water and liberalisation/globalisation.

 Contents: I. Introduction: Reforms in the Water Sector and Discourses of Water and Development 2.
 The Village Community and the Entrepreneurial City: Piped Water, 24 7 Water, and Visions of Development 3.
 Mediated Decentralisation: Discourses of Self-sufficiency, Depoliticisation, and Expertise 4.
 Commercialisation, Commodification, and Pricing 5.
 Water and the Public-Private Debate 6.
-Neoliberalism and the Re-forming of the Water Sector 2014 978-81-2505-491-7 ₹1860 340 pp Hardback 2016 E-ISBN: 978-81-2506-381-0 Socio-Cultural Context of Water, The Study of a Gujarat Village Farhat Naz is with the International Water Management Institute, New Delhi
+Neoliberalism and the Re-forming of the Water Sector 2014 978-81-250-5491-7 ₹2010 340 pp Hardback 2016 E-ISBN: 978-81-2506-381-0 Socio-Cultural Context of Water, The Study of a Gujarat Village Farhat Naz is with the International Water Management Institute, New Delhi

 Water as a commodity in a consumer society is critically studied in this volume, the rural hinterland being viewed through the micro world of Mathnaa.
 It analyses various aspects of water management at a project in Mathnaa in Sabarkantha district of the state of Gujarat that is noted for its aridity.
 This small village is sharply differentiated along the lines of caste, tribe, class and gender.
 Wells are the main source of irrigation, rainfall being erratic.
 Water scarcity is an arena of conflict wherein, depending on their relative power positions, different social actors try to exploit the situation for their vested interests.
 The author shows to what extent attempts to revive institutions for community water management have been successful, illustrating local power dynamics in terms of wealth, land ownership and access to water.

-Contents: I. A Socio-Anthropological Look at Water: The Vagaries of Watershed Development Projects 2.
-Shades of Blue: Water Management in India across Time and Space 3.
-The Images of Community: Community-Based Natural Resource Management 4.
-Whims of Gujarat's Water Planning Policy: Ailments, Pitfalls and Success 5.
+Contents: 1.
+A Socio-Anthropological Look at Water 2.
+Shades of Blue 3.
+The Images of Community 4.
+Whims of Gujarat's Water Planning Policy 5.
 The World of Water in Mathnaa 6.
-Social Organisation and Politics of Participation: The Watershed Development Project of Mathnaa 7.
-Groundwater Development of Mathnaa: Through the Lens of Borewells 8.
-The Landscape of Water: Community-Based Natural Resource Management in Mathnaa 2014 978-81-2505-430-6 ₹1680 256 pp Hardback Higher Education in India
+Social Organisation and Politics of Participation 7.
+Groundwater Development of Mathnaa 8.
+The Landscape of Water

+2014 978-81-250-5430-6 ₹1830 256 pp Hardback

+Development on Trial

+Shrinking Space for the Periphery

+Edited by Sunanda Sen, former Professor, Centre for Economic Studies, Jawaharlal Nehru University, New Delhi; and Anjan Chakrabarti, Professor, Department of Economics, University of Calcutta, Kolkata